 Though the silk press has been around for a while, some basic questions regarding its origin, preparation, maintenance, and effects on the hairstyle are still topics many naturalistas have yet to know.

-What’s a silk press?
+What’s a Silk Press?

 Image Source: @versatilitynaturalhairsalon